 - Undertake other duties as required from time to time by the Special Projects Director and the Research Advisory Committee Chair.

 Skills and Experience

 - Ability to operate independently with a high level of initiative.

 - Good IT skills and proficient in the use of Microsoft Office applications.

-- Knowledge or experience in dementia/neurological conditions would be highly regarded.
+- A degree in biomedical science would be highly regarded.